1. Walk across the Golden Gate Bridge

 4. Ride the Sky Trail at the Trees of Mystery in Klamath

 15500 U.S. 101, , 95548

 This quirky, long running roadside attraction offers an aerial tramway which takes you up past the tall trees onto an observation deck.
 After a scenic ride up to the 1570 foot high observing area, you will be treated to fantastic views of the forests and Pacific Ocean.
 In addition, there is a museum (with a lot of cool Bigfoot history) and also a 49 foot tall statue of Paul Bunyan.

 5. Visit Sea Glass Beach

 Glass Beach Drive - Elm St & Old Haul Road, , 95437

 This beach in Fort Bragg is loaded with sea glass, hence the nickname of Glass Beach.
-Over 50 years ago Fort Bragg was used as a public dump; years later the broken glass has transformed and tumbled into sea glass.
+Over 50 years ago Fort Bragg was used as a public dump; years later the broken glass has transformed and tumbled into shiny, gem-like sea glass.
 You could spend hours here sifting through old sea glass.
-The way the glass sparkles in the sun is an incredible sight.
-If you are lucky you might see some seals.
+The way the glass sparkles in the sun is an incredible sight to behold.
+Wildlife is also abundant - if you are lucky you might see some seals.
 Exploring the tide pools is another fun option.